| Detail | Info |

 - Key moment predictions (first goal of tournament, penalty shootout outcomes)

-PredictStreet will also serve as the presenting partner for FIFA's free-to-play bracket challenge, which historically attracts millions of participants.
-This is a powerful user acquisition channel — free bracket picks can funnel casual fans toward real-money prediction markets.
+PredictStreet also serves as the presenting partner for FIFA's free-to-play bracket challenge, which historically attracts millions of participants.
+This is a powerful user acquisition channel — free bracket picks funnel casual fans toward real-money prediction markets.
+For a side-by-side of how PredictStreet's World Cup offering compares with other platforms carrying tournament markets, see our World Cup 2026 prediction markets guide.

 For anyone coming from sports betting platforms, the World Cup focus will feel familiar.
-The question is whether PredictStreet can offer sharper odds and deeper liquidity than traditional sportsbooks and established prediction markets.
+The open question is whether PredictStreet can offer sharper odds and deeper liquidity than traditional sportsbooks and established prediction markets once real trading volume arrives.

 Beyond Football

-PredictStreet has stated plans to expand into politics, economics, technology, and popular culture after the World Cup launch.
+PredictStreet has stated plans to expand into politics, economics, technology, and popular culture after the World Cup window.
 The platform describes itself as "a real-time sentiment engine where market activity reflects collective expectations about future events."
-However, no specific non-football markets have been announced, and the timeline for category expansion is vague.
+As of launch, however, no non-football markets have gone live, and no firm timeline for category expansion has been published.

-This is worth watching.
+This is worth watching closely.
 Polymarket and Kalshi both built their platforms on diverse market catalogs — sports, politics, economics, crypto, culture.
-A platform that only offers football markets will have a shelf life limited to the tournament calendar.
-Sustainable growth requires category expansion, and PredictStreet hasn't yet shown what that looks like.
+A platform that only offers football markets has a shelf life limited to the tournament calendar.
+Sustainable growth requires category expansion, and PredictStreet hasn't yet shown what that looks like in practice.

 PredictStreet's Regulatory Position